 Market demands are steadily increasing in volume and complexity.
-In particular the Industry 4.0 and Smart Factory trends in automation and data exchange have caused a growing demand for a Digital Twin that often goes well beyond typical model demands.
+In particular the Industry 4.0 and Smart Factory trends in automation and data exchange have caused a growing demand for Digital Transformation and Digital Twins that often goes well beyond typical model demands.
 It is important to consider the topics of data-driven modeling and even data-generated models in your project objectives and tool selection.
+The technologies of Machine Learning and Neural Networks are emerging with a significant potential impact on future simulation projects.
+And the pandemic has caused a shift toward virtual meetings in client interactions that will likely continue for some time.